-- I. Space unavailability; - II.
+- I. Unavailability of faculty and clinical sites; - II.
 Failure to meet the Criteria for Reinstatement

-Student not eligible for program reinstatement may apply for program admission as a new student.
+Student not eligible for program reinstatement may apply for program admission as a new student and must submit all admission criteria.
 If accepted as a new student, the student must take or retake all nursing program courses.